nishtwowhoo/BitTyme/README.md

 ![Mood Check In](images/Mood-Check-in.png)
 *Figure 6: The daily emotional reflection screen lets students log their current mood and track emotional consistency over time.*

-* **User Experience Goal:** Encourage self awareness and emotional tracking without pressuring students toward artificial positivity.
-* **Interface Highlights:**
-  * **Five Affective Mood Options:** Allows students to select their current feeling ranging from Rough to Bright using expressive icons.
-  * **Reassuring Messaging:** Reminds users that there is no wrong answer, fostering an environment of self compassion.
-  * **Weekly Progress Summary:** Visualizes mood consistency across the week to help students connect workload spikes with emotional fatigue.
+The Non Judgmental Mood Check In screen encourages self awareness and emotional reflection without pressuring students toward artificial positivity.
+Featuring five affective mood options with expressive icons ranging from Rough to Bright, the layout allows students to record their internal state while receiving reassuring messaging that reminds them there is no wrong answer.
+Furthermore, a weekly progress summary visualizes mood consistency over time, helping students connect workload spikes with emotional fatigue to cultivate self compassion.

 ---